mybonk/mybonk-wiki/BABY-RABBIT-HOLES.md

-# Things I wish I knew when I started
+# Things that really make a difference

 Ordered list of "basic" skills that need to be aquired to enjoy the ride.